 - Expiration: 9 years

-- Two buckle slots: 4 and 6″ with option for longer buckle
+- Two crotch buckle slots: 4 and 6 inches with the option for a longer buckle

 - Push button lower anchor connectors